brendandaisy/ecological-genomics/class-notes.md

 - Do ind from diff climsources have diff gene exp
 - Expression model; exp ~ time + SC + treatment + time x SC + ... + (family as random variable?)

+### Entry 6

+Starting with a data table for doing DESeq.
+The table consists of the number of reads which mapped to a certain gene (row), by which fastq file the read came from (col).